2.10.1. The attribution of the object

 The part of the panel that contains the “Name” field group opens (for items that should definitely have names, this group is accessible right when you open the panel):

 Click on the first field and select the type of name from the drop-down list (official, for map caption, etc.).
-You can find descriptions of the different name types in section 220.127.116.11.
-Name types: general rules:
+For a description of the types of names, see Section22.214.171.124.
+Types of names: General rules:

 In the field to the right of the “name type”, select the appropriate language for that name option: